-- One letter of recommendation, sent directly to the Program Coordinator
+- Two letters of recommendation, sent directly to the Program Coordinator

 For the Statement of Purpose, type a one page concise statement including: your objective in pursuing a graduate degree in Machine Learning; your background in particularly relevant fields; any relevant academic or research experience; and any additional information you wish to supply to the Admissions Committee.

-The letter of recommendation may be written by the prospective DAP advisor or by someone else who knows the applicant well.
-It should be emailed directly to Dorothy Holland-Minkley at email@example.com.
+The letters of recommendation may be written by anyone who knows the applicant well.
+If you have done research with a faculty member, a letter of recommendation from them would be ideal.
+They should be emailed directly to Dorothy Holland-Minkley at email@example.com.

 The applicant should email all other materials to Dorothy Holland-Minkley by October 12.
-Mailing or delivering them to GHC 8001 is also allowed, if preferred.
+Mailing or delivering them to GHC 8001 is also allowed, but email is preferred.

 For questions about the Machine Learning Master's Program that have not been answered on our webpages, please contact the Machine Learning Master's Programs Coordinator, Dorothy Holland-Minkley.
-Stop by her prospective student office hours on Fridays, 2 PM - 3 PM, in GHC 8001, or email her at firstname.lastname@example.org.
+During Fall and Spring, you can stop by her prospective student office hours on Fridays, 2 PM - 3 PM, in GHC 8001.
+You can also email her at any time at firstname.lastname@example.org.